Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 - `nmap -Pn -sS [target IP]`
 - `nmap -Pn -sT [target IP]` TCP connect scan, default port scanning if no root or sudo.
 Loud on a network, gets detected easily.
 Completes the 3-way-handshake.

+**About Filtered port:**
+Nmap cannot determine whether the port is open because packet filtering prevents its probes from reaching the port.
+The filtering could be from a dedicated firewall device, router rules, or host-based firewall software.
+These ports frustrate attackers because they provide so little information.
+Sometimes they respond with ICMP error messages such as type 3 code 13 (destination unreachable: communication administratively prohibited), but filters that simply drop probes without responding are far more common.
+This forces Nmap to retry several times just in case the probe was dropped due to network congestion rather than filtering.
+This slows down the scan dramatically.

 ### Service Version & OS Detection with NMAP